oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Integrity of Presentation

-Without a Key Binding JWT as defined in (#kb-jwt), the integrity of the Presentation is not protected, i.e., an attacker that can intercept the Presentation can remove Disclosures or add new ones.
+In a Presentation, the Issuer-signed JWT is integrity-protected by the Issuer's signature, and the Disclosures are integrity-protected by the digests included in the Issuer-signed JWT.
+However, without enforcing a Key Binding JWT as defined in (#kb-jwt), an attacker that can intercept the Presentation can remove Disclosures.
+The attacker could in theory also add Disclosures, but that would require the attacker to know the salt and claim value for the claim to be added, which is infeasible if the salt has sufficient entropy.

 ## Explicit Typing {#explicit_typing}